Special Work Arrangements

 XpertHR offers many tools and resources to help an employer address mental health issues in the workplace.

-As employees with school-aged children grapple with child care responsibilities, this resource outlines workplace strategies, such as paid and unpaid time off, remote work and other flexible scheduling options, that employers can consider when determining options to accommodate these employees.
+As employees with school-aged children grapple with child care responsibilities, this resource outlines workplace strategies, such as paid and unpaid time off, remote work and other flexible work options, that employers can use to accommodate these employees.

 XpertHR rounds up compliance and employee-engagement guidance and tools to help employers manage remote workers.